ilija-the/vendrithvault/content/Style Guide.md

 You are also recommended to do a nested tag if possible - particularly for #places.
 An example would be ``places/iduria/mogxa/philosophia`` for a location in Philosophia.
 Do not tag a place's own name if it has a tag, so if the example was the article of [[Philosophia]] itself, cut out the /philosophia at the end of this places tag.

+The format for a nested place tag is then:

+``places/``
-To keep things simple, the format remains- places continental region, that being either Iduria, Eydwin or Horiza region, such as Canath, Mogxa or Horizan Peninsula → 3) settlement, if applicable → 4) specific locale, such as a tavern, a famous rock or an academy.
+``continental region/`` that being either Iduria, Eydwin or Horiza ``region/`` such as Canath, Mogxa or Horizan Peninsula → 3) settlement, if applicable → 4) ``specific locale/`` such as a tavern, a famous rock or an academy.

+Note that many regions are at times divided into sub-regions, but for simplicity's sake we do not include them as tags.
+For now at least, this includes not tagging the division of [[Canath]] into [[Brincanath]] and [[Encanath]], and place in either is simply tagged as being in Canath.
+If in doubt whic

 For planes other than that of [[Materia]], use the cosmos tag. cosmos → plane → region, if applicable → settlement, if applicable → specific locale.